-Father Christmas Costume Material and Supplies
+Costume Material and Supplies

-Santa costume coat and pants
+- Santa costume red coat and red pants

 Starting with the most visible part of the Santa Claus suit, look in your wardrobe or charity shops for a red coat and red pants.
-Now, yes, most of us don’t have such a colour in a jacket, never mind in trousers.
-And it may be difficult to find them out in the world.
+Now, yes, most of us don’t have such a colour in a jacket, never mind trousers.
+And it may be challenging to find them out in the world.

 Santa’s goody bag